 - Longer commitments impact future disability payments

-Alternative lenders like loans canada platforms and LoanConnect operate as loan search services, matching disability recipients with appropriate lenders based on income and credit score.
+Alternative lenders like Loans Canada platforms and LoanConnect operate as loan search services, matching disability recipients with appropriate lenders based on income and credit score.
 These services streamline the loan application process, though interest rates remain significantly higher than Bree's interest-free model.

 3. Payday Loans Accepting Disability Benefits (Last Resort)